George Metesky: 1954

 A bomb wedged behind a sink in a Grand Central Terminal men's room exploded in March, slightly injuring three men.

 A bomb planted in a phone booth at the Port Authority Bus Terminal exploded with no injuries.
 Another bomb was discovered in a phone booth that was removed from Pennsylvania Station for repair.

 As a capacity Radio City Music Hall audience of 6,200 watched Bing Crosby's White Christmas on November 7, a bomb stuffed into the bottom cushion of a seat in the 15th row exploded, injuring four patrons.
 The explosion was muffled by the heavy upholstery, and only those nearby heard it.
 While the film continued, the injured were escorted to the facility's first-aid room and about 50 people in the immediate area were moved to the back of the theater.
-After the film and the following stage show concluded an hour-and-a-half later, the police roped off 150 seats in the area of the explosion and began the search for evidence.
+After the film and the following stage show concluded 90 minutes later, the police searched for evidence in the 150-seat area nearest to the explosion.

 1955

 A bomb exploded without injuries on the platform at the IRT Sutter Avenue subway station in Brooklyn.
 A bomb hung beneath a phone booth shelf exploded on the main floor of Macy's department store, with no injuries.
 Two bombs exploded without injuries at Pennsylvania Station, one in a rental locker and one in a phone booth.
 A bomb was found at Radio City Music Hall after a warning phone call.

-At the Roxy Theater, a bomb dropped out of a slashed seat onto an upholsterer's workbench without exploding.
-A seat bomb exploded at the Paramount Theater; one patron was struck on the shoe by bomb fragments but disclaimed injury.
-Investigators discovered a small penknife pushed inside the seat, one of several found at theater seat bombings.
+At the Roxy Theater, a bomb dropped from a slashed seat onto an upholsterer's workbench without exploding.
+A seat bomb exploded at the Paramount Theater, where one patron was struck on the shoe by bomb fragments but avoided injury.
+Investigators discovered a small penknife pushed inside the seat, one of several found at theater-seat bombings.
 They theorized that the bomber left his knives behind in case he was stopped and questioned.
 In December, a bomb exploded without injuries in a Grand Central men's-room stall.